achyut635/Web-Page-Testing/README.md

-# sample for testing various aspects of web page
+# sample script for login using python and selenium